 “I’m a big fan of the Korean filmmaker Chan-wook Park, who did The Handmaiden and Oldboy.
 And both movies are these outrageous stories that have so many twists and turns, and yet at the end of the movie, you actually feel like they are all earned,” Shepard says.
 Aside from the hairpin-turn plot twists, there’s much to unpack in The Perfection: sexual trauma, mental health, women’s sexuality–the list is long and the line to walk it successfully is harrowingly thin.

 Helping on that front were both Williams and Browning, who helped shape the story to keep it from running off the rails.
-Shepard, who co-wrote the film with Ringer creators Nicole Snyder and Eric C. Charmelo, actively sought the council of both actors to mitigate the male gaze on the more salacious elements and keep it from veering into exploitation.
+Shepard, who co-wrote the film with Ringer creators Nicole Snyder and Eric C. Charmelo, actively sought the counsel of both actors to mitigate the male gaze on the more salacious elements and keep it from veering into exploitation.

 “It really helped having Allison Williams be part of the process from almost the very beginning,” Shepard says.
 “Her comments and notes on the script were intense in a great way.
 She challenged so many things that forced us as writers to have to defend ourselves.
 And then once Logan was hired, she also had very strong opinions.
 As a filmmaker, it’s best to be surrounded by people who love the material that you’re doing but are also vocal in their opinions and are smart and articulate.”

 “When we were shooting was when the Olympic gymnast coach Larry Nasser’s trial was going on,” Shepard continues.
 “And we were watching and talking about that on a daily basis in terms of how it affected our movie.
 It’s tough.
 I’m sure we’ll get some dings from people who think that we were being exploitative.
 We weren’t setting out to be that.”